Baby bank accounts

 How do I open a bank account for a newborn?

 Banks which offer accounts for children typically make the process easy.
-While it may vary between bank, once you've found the right account for you these are typically the steps to open an account:
+While it may vary between banks, once you've found the right account for you these are typically the steps to open an account:

 1. Gather the right documents